AdobeDocs/commerce-learn.en/help/api-mesh/graphql-multiple-source.md

 title: Create a multiple source GraphQL to be used in API Mesh
 description: Discover how to use multiple sources for API Mesh on Adobe Commerce and [!DNL Adobe App Builder].
 Learn about some common errors and how to resolve them.
 landing-page-description: Discover how to use API Mesh on Adobe Commerce and [!DNL Adobe App Builder].
 Learn about creating a mesh that has multiple sources and how to resolve some common errors.
+short-description: Discover how to use API Mesh on Adobe Commerce and [!DNL Adobe App Builder].
+Learn about creating a mesh that has multiple sources and how to resolve some common errors.
 kt: 11804
 doc-type: tutorial
 audience: all